More than 1,500 books have been banned in public schools, and a U.S. House panel asks why - NewsBreak

 “Our children, they just simply want to exist as they are,” she said.

-The post More than 1,500 books have been banned in public schools, and a U.S. House panel asks why appeared first on New Hampshire Bulletin .
+The post More than 1,500 books have been banned in public schools, and a U.S. House panel asks why appeared first on Florida Phoenix .

 Comments / 0